AnthonyTurrigiano/lectures/prerequisite.md

 Any project should be hosted on a versioning system.
 Free services like Github, BitBucket, GitLab, etc., are used to:

--	host public/private projects source repository
+-	host public/private projects source code
 -	launch automated tests
 -	host projects public web sites
 -	build your own portfolio